 Bus companies with English websites

-Most bus companies do not maintain English websites, and the trend does not seem too promising as multiple companies (JR Kanto Bus and Nishitetsu) discontinued their English websites in recent time.
+Most bus companies do not maintain English websites.
 Below is a list of highway bus operators that do maintain an English website:

 - Nohi Bus (bus operator based in Takayama)